How To Write An Email Marketing Sequence

 To be sent 1 day after the introduction email.

-Now that the person knows you better it’s time to get her trust you.
+Now that your prospect knows you better it’s time to get her to trust you.

-Don’t try to rush to sell your product without first making it clear that you know very well what the problem is and how it feels, either because you’ve been through the same thing before, or because you’ve been helping people like them, with the same problem, for a long time.
+Don’t try to sell your product in a hurry without first making it clear that you know exactly what the problem is and how it feels, either because you’ve been through it before or because you’ve been helping people like them with the same problem for a long time.

-In empathy emails what works very well is to introduce some storytelling and getting a little more into the personal level.
+What works very well in this kind of empathy email is to introduce some storytelling and get a little more on a personal level.

-You can tell a little story about yourself or someone else that will inspire the person who reads and help her feel closer to you.
+You can tell a story about yourself or someone else that will inspire the reader and help her feel related.

-Let’s look at this in more detail with the example of the English course.
+Let’s look at this in more detail using the example of the English course.

-In this email what you should do is first empathize with the reader’s pain points and then tell them something about yourself (or as mentioned before, it can be about someone else).
+In this email, you should first empathise with the reader’s pain points and then tell them something about yourself (or, as mentioned, it can be about someone else).

-“Learning a language can be overwhelming, especially when you know you need it to find a better job or to study abroad.
+“Learning a language can be overwhelming, especially if you need it to get a better job or to study abroad.

-I decided to start learning English seriously when I wanted to study journalism in England.
-In Spain I was on the verge of getting into the journalism faculty, that year the cut-off grade was very high and, I still remember, I was 0.2 tenths of a point short of entering the quota.
+I decided to get serious about learning English when I chose to study journalism.
+In Spain I was on the verge of getting into the Faculty of Journalism, the cut-off grade that year was very high and I ended up 0.2 tenths of a point short of the quota.

-As you can imagine I felt desolate because being a journalist was the only thing I wanted to do in life.
+I felt devastated because being a journalist was the only thing I wanted to do in life.
 How innocent!

 But I didn’t give up.
-At that time, it was still possible to study in England since public universities were quite cheap and I calculated that by working as a waitress in the evenings I could afford to pay for my studies.
+At that time, it was still possible to study in the U.K. because public universities were quite cheap and I calculated that by working as a waitress in the evenings, I could afford to pay for my studies.

-But there was a small problem, I needed to pass the official British Council exam with a 6.5 grade at least.
+But there was one small problem, I had to pass the official British Council exam with a grade of at least 6.5.

-I started studying on my own because I couldn’t afford what the relevant schools were asking for.
+I started studying on my own because I couldn’t afford what the language schools were charging.

-I didn’t study journalism, I stayed in Spain and studied a career that had nothing to do with me and that would be of no use to me afterwards, but I set out to speak perfect English and succeeded by moving to England and living there for 5 years and studying very hard.
+I didn’t study journalism, I stayed in Spain and studied a career that had nothing to do with me and that would be of no use to me afterwards, but I set out to speak perfect English, and I managed to do that by moving to England after I finished Uni and living there for 5 years.

-I decided to create a method to pass the official exams that would be effective, fun and cheap.
-Because I want to help people who face the same challenges…”
+I wanted to help people who face the same challenges I did so I decided to create a method for passing the official exams that would be effective, fun and affordable…”

-This is just one example I’ve quickly written to give you an idea of how you can empathize with people and at the same time tell an inspiring and entertaining personal story.
+This is just a quick example I’ve written to give you an idea of how you can empathise with prospects by telling an inspiring and entertaining personal story.

-After reading this email people will feel closer to you and will have the feeling that you know very well what they are going through.
+After reading this email, people will feel closer to you and that you know exactly what they are going through.

 Now it’s time to introduce your solution.